The Wrath of Becky

 The Wrath of Becky Synopsis

 The Wrath of Becky is the sequel to the original action-horror film from the summer of 2020.
-Writer-directors Matt Angel, who also co-stars in the film, and Suzanne Coote take over behind the camera from the original directing duo of Jonathan Milott and Cary Murnion.
-Teenage actor Lulu Wilson (The Haunting of Hill House) returns as the titular Becky, who hides her sociopathic behaviour from prospective foster families while practicing her knife-throwing and trap-building skills in the woods.
+Writer-directors Angel, who also co-stars in the film, and Suzanne Coote take over behind the camera from the original directing duo of Jonathan Milott and Cary Murnion.
+Teenage actor Wilson (The Haunting of Hill House) returns as the titular Becky, who hides her sociopathic behaviour from prospective foster families while practicing her knife-throwing and trap-building skills in the woods.

 Becky’s skills will once again have to come into use when her dog Diego is kidnapped by members of the terrorist group the Noble Men, who are planning to commit an insurrection at an upcoming town hall meeting.
 The terrorist cell’s stash of weapons will come in handy as Becky will do anything it takes to get Diego back.